SSIS 950: A Complete, In-Depth Guide for Data Integration Professionals

 With the growing adoption of cloud technologies, SSIS 950 offers strong capabilities for integrating on-premises data with cloud-based systems like Azure.
 This ensures a seamless data flow between different environments, supporting modern data management strategies.

-Milestones in SSIS Development
+Major Milestones in SSIS Development

-Data Transformation Services (DTS) in SQL Server 7 (1998)
+An Introduction to DTS in SQL Server 7 (1998)

 SQL Server 2000